Russian frigate Admiral Gorshkov: Construction and career

 Russia's Northern fleet made headlines when docking at the Saudi port of Jeddah, after arriving from South Africa and participating in naval drills in the Indian Ocean and Arabian Sea, the first docking there of a Russian naval vessel in almost a decade.
 The event was deemed significant and raised concerns in the West about Saudi objectives and due to the ship's hypersonic rocket artillery, and modern anti-submarine weapons.
 The ship subsequently entered the Mediterranean, docking at Russian naval facilities in Syria.
 As of June 2023, the frigate was still reported in the Mediterranean, taking part in a rescue operation in Greek waters.
 The frigate visited Algeria while in the Mediterranean and returned to her home port on the Kola peninsula in September 2023.

 In June 2024, the frigate was one of four Russian vessels to anchor in Havana Bay, Cuba as part of a five-day visit.
 Earlier, she had undertaken missile drills in the Atlantic.
 In September 2025, the frigate was reported to have fired a Zircon missile during an exercise in the Barents Sea.
+The ship remained active as of 2026.